italia/spid-cie-oidc-docs/docs/en/seccons_bcps.rst

 ++++++++++++++++++++++++

-This endpoint MUST release the Metadata, the Trust Marks and the previously processed Trust Chain, and MUST NOT trigger a procedure of Metadata Discovery for each request arrival.
+This endpoint MUST release the Metadata, the Trust Marks and the previously processed Trust Chain, and MUST NOT trigger a procedure of Federation Entity Discovery for each request arrival.